Lannnnnnn/LA-Restaurant-recommend/README.md

 ### Responsibilities
 * Catherine Hou developed the sentiment tag and eda tag.
 * Vincent Le created the dockerfile and developed the website (not in main branch).
-* Shenghan Liu developed TF-IDF algorithm, user AutoPhrase EDA, data tag.
+* Shenghan Liu developed TF-IDF tag, clean tag, user AutoPhrase EDA, data tag.
 Clean, merge the branches and write the first readme draft.